davidfowl/AspirePubSubDemo/README.md

 # PubSubDemo - Azure Service Bus with Aspire Interactive Commands

-This sample demonstrates how to use the new interaction service in Aspire to build custom commands with custom UI.
-The example shows how to add a command that can send messages to an Azure Service Bus emulator with an interactive prompt.
+This sample demonstrates how to use Aspire's interaction service to build custom commands with interactive UI.
+It shows how to send messages to an Azure Service Bus emulator through a custom command in the Aspire dashboard.

-## Overview
+## Components

-Using the new interaction service coming in the next version of Aspire, it's now trivial to build custom commands that prompt with custom UI.
-This sample includes:

 - **AppHost**: Orchestrates the Azure Service Bus emulator and worker service
 - **WorkerService**: Processes messages from the Service Bus queue
-- **Custom Interactive Command**: Allows sending messages to the Service Bus through the Aspire dashboard
+- **Interactive Command**: Send messages to Service Bus through the Aspire dashboard

 ## Architecture